How to figure out if an ICO token is a security - the Howey Test

-2. In a common enterprise.
+2. In a joint enterprise.

 3. With an expectation of profits predominantly from the efforts of others.

-My opinion (not part of the Howey test!) is that if you intend to raise significant amounts of capital from US investors - which is what STOs are all about - then to do so in the US you are almost certain to be selling a security.
+My opinion (not part of the Howey test!) is that if you intend to raise significant amounts of capital from US investors - which is what STOs are all about - then to do so in the US, you are almost certain to be selling security.
 That is what the SEC has stated.
 What is a security token or an STO?

 There are other legitimate solutions for providing token liquidity in the US while the security token purchasers are locked and unable to sell their security tokens.
 Email us on this - we have three innovative solutions that work within the SEC regulations that we provide for companies that retain us.